Cerberus-ik/rr-live/Riot-SG/README.md

 #### Step 1 Get match participants
-Next we get the ``MatchList`` from the summoner and filter for the current season so we don't get a reasonable response size.
+Next we get the ``MatchList`` from the summoner and filter for the current season so we get a reasonable response size.
 The matches in the ``MatchList`` already contain the summoner ids so we can save them for later after we filtered them for duplicates.

 #### Step 2 Get high elo leagues